Data-Science-Link/the_depositum/data_engineering/data_sources/catholic_catechism_trent/README.md

 ## Notes

-- The script tries UTF-8 encoding first, then falls back to latin-1
-- RTF conversions can leave artifacts; manual cleanup may be needed
+- PDF text extraction may have formatting artifacts; manual cleanup may be needed
 - Footnotes often need manual adjustment after extraction
+- Page numbers and headers/footers are automatically removed during extraction